 - January 19, 2018 - We’ve updated this review to address facts and policies that have changed since originally published.
 We’ve also included summaries of more than just two providers.
 Most noteworthy, our previous runner up, Time Warner, was absorbed by Charter Communications, which has rebranded as Charter Spectrum.
 A full update and deep dive will be published in the coming months.

-The best provider for you will depend largely on what’s available at your address, as you may not have a choice at all.
-If you do, you’ll want to think about the speeds that you need and compare packages to find the right price.
+The best cable internet provider for you will depend largely on what’s available at your address, as you may not have a choice at all.
+If you do, you’ll want to think about the speeds that you need and then compare packages to find the right price.
 We ranked some of the nation's largest cable internet service providers based on customer service, speed offerings, and extras like fees and bundling.
 Any of these providers are good options in your search for cable internet — we recommend using the zip tool above to get started.

 Speed isn’t the only consideration, either: It’s also important to account for data limits.
 Internet data works similarly to your phone data plans in that you receive a certain allotment of gigabytes (GB) to "spend" over the course of a month based on your online activity.
-Most cable internet companies will implement data caps ranging from 250 GB to unlimited.
+Most cable internet companies implement data caps starting at 250 GB.
 For some context, 1 GB is needed for about one hour of Netflix SD streaming and 3 GB per hour for HD streaming.
 If you’re just using the internet for light emailing and web browsing, you can stay near 50 GB.
 Heavy users should look for a plan with around 500 GB of data or more.
 If you happen to go over your data limit, providers will issue a warning and eventually charge a fee for more data.

 If you have multiple cable internet providers servicing your address and you’ve identified the plans you’re considering, it’s time to weigh the customer service.
 The telecommunications industry is notorious for its mediocre customer service.
-From faulty equipment, surprise fees, incorrect bills, and endless phone trees — cable internet providers are tough to deal with.
-With that reputation in mind, providers with better-than-awful customer service scores could save you from frustrating phone calls and faulty billing.
+From faulty equipment, surprise fees, incorrect bills, and endless phone trees, cable internet providers are tough to deal with.
+With that reputation in mind, providers with better-than-awful customer service scores could save you from some frustrating phone calls.

 J.D.
 Power and the American Customer Satisfaction Index rate providers and survey customers on factors like performance, cost, communication, and billing.
 Comparing these is a good way to measure which providers are more likely to tell you exactly what’s on your bill, promptly schedule installations, and provide promised speeds — all while less likely to forward your call to three different departments.
 AT&T and Verizon both comparatively excel, while Mediacom and Comcast settle at the bottom.